mttcohack/Unleashing-Productivity-with-Copilot/README.md

 - Design a prompt using Copilot Studio and the AI Prompt Builder.

 **Task:**
-Create a quiz in Copilot Studio.
-URL: https://copilotstudio.microsoft.com/ Create a new prompt action.
+* Create a quiz in Copilot Studio.
+[Copilot Studio](https://copilotstudio.microsoft.com "Copilot Studio") Create a new prompt action.
 Choose Model and adjust temperature setting.
 Test that the prompt works
 Test the action, this should launch Microsoft Teams